-Softball America spoke with former McNeese State All-American and future Team Italy Olympian Erika Piancastelli.
+Softball America spoke with future Team USA softball Olympian Janie Reed.

 "I just wanted to play a small role in it and help however I could," said Carosone, who had two hits for Italy in the final against Great Britain.
 "I wanted to win for those girls.
 You could see how much passion they have and how much they wanted to be there, and we came out on top because of how relentless they are.
 We're Italian, so we're stubborn and we weren't going down without a fight."